Hampton & King

 Risk Factors and Signs of CP in Pregnancy

-In most cases, the answer to the question, “Can cerebral palsy be detected before birth?” is “No.” But some risk factors of CP can be detected in pregnancy.
+Although in most cases cerebral palsy cannot be detected before birth, some risk factors of CP can be detected in pregnancy.

 Doctors have the obligation to identify these risks and intervene if needed.